palm oil deforestation: what you need to know

-Palm Oil has been getting a lot of attention lately — and with good reason!
-Because it's a primary driver of deforestation in tropical countries like Indonesia and Malaysia, we wanted to give you a quick overview of the story and the major players involved.
+Palm Oil has been getting a lot of attention lately as it is a primary driver of deforestation in tropical countries like Indonesia and Malaysia.
+Read on to get a quick overview of the story behind palm oil deforestation and the major players involved.

 Today, oil palm is also grown throughout Asia and in some parts of North America and South America — in areas that, like Western Africa, get a ton of rain.
 In fact, 85% of palm oil today is grown and produced in Indonesia and Malaysia.

 WHAT is palm oil used for?

 Today, palm oil can be found in an extensive range of products, everything from prepackaged cookies and chocolate, to cosmetic and beauty products like lipstick and deodorant.